Crimean Premier League

-The KFS Premier-Liga (Премьер-лига КФС) or simply Crimean Premier League is a professional association football league in Crimea organized by Crimean Football Union (Krymsky Futbolny Soyuz) and devised by Russia after UEFA refused to allow Crimean clubs to switch to the Russian leagues in the wake of the 2014 Russian annexation of Crimea.
+The KFS Premier-Liga (Премьер-лига КФС) or simply Crimean Premier League is a professional association football league in Crimea organized by the Crimean Football Union (Krymsky Futbolny Soyuz) and devised by Russia after UEFA refused to allow Crimean clubs to switch to the Russian leagues in the wake of the 2014 Russian annexation of Crimea.

 For full list of Crimean champions, see Republican Football Federation of Crimea.
 Both Republican Football Federation of Crimea and Crimean Football Union exist in Crimea.
 Sponsored by the Russian Ministry of Sports, the legal status of Crimean Football Union is not recognized by the Ukrainian Association of Football.
 The professional status of the league as it claims to be could not to be verified.

+Despite restrictions from UEFA, in 2023 better teams from the league Sevastopol and Rubin Yalta were admitted to the Russian third tier competitions, while other teams joined the so called the Sodruzhestvo Liga (Commonwealth League) which was created on territory of Ukraine that is occupied by the Russian Federation.
+Such step placed the league inside the Russian football league pyramid as a regional feeder.
+The UEFA reaction was to extend restrictions against the Russian national team and the top tier clubs from competing at continental competitions.

 Status

 The league was formed by UEFA delegation that is led by former president of the Slovak Football Association František Laurinec.
 Five of eight teams have never participated at professional level and according to the official UEFA evaluation the region has a poor football infrastructure.
 According to Laurinec "UEFA wants to help save football in Crimea."
-At the same time Ukrainian officials does not seem to be strongly against the separate league in Crimea, but do remain firm in their stance that Crimea is part of Ukraine.
+Ukrainian officials do not seem to be strongly against the separate league in Crimea, but do remain firm in their stance that Crimea is part of Ukraine.

 In 2016 Vyacheslav Koloskov expressed his opinion that UEFA is not considering to grant Crimea a membership.
-At the same time, the president of the Crimean Football Union said that UEFA has two ways of solving the issue, either recognize Crimea as part of the Russian Federation or grant a membership like in case with Kosovo.
-There is an opinion that the Crimean football union can become the independent member of UEFA as Association of football of Gibraltar.
+The president of the Crimean Football Union responded to Koloskov by saying that UEFA has two ways of solving the issue, either recognize Crimea as part of the Russian Federation or grant a membership like in case with Kosovo.
+There was an opinion that the Crimean football union can become an independent member of UEFA just like the Gibraltar Football Association.

-As its funding, most of the league's players come from the Russian mainland although does field some of its local players.
-Few Brazilian and Ukrainian players who chose to play in the league are under a risk of personal sanctions from the Ukrainian Association of Football.
+Just like its funding, most of the league's players come from the Russian mainland although it does field some local players.
+A couple of Brazilian and Ukrainian players who chose to play in the league are under a risk of personal sanctions from the Ukrainian Association of Football.

 In its third season attendance of the Crimean Premier League varied from about 3,500 spectators at one match to 300 at others.
 Not all the stadiums are up to standards.
 One club plays on its training field.

-During a promotion/relegation game on 7 June 2018 entrance was free, gathering no more than 400 spectators.
+A promotion/relegation game on 7 June 2018 where entrance was free gathered no more than 400 spectators.
 President of FC Avangard Yalta Igor Kashpirko acknowledged that some players, besides playing football, work elsewhere.